felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 have that!**)"*, I hadn't realized that, precisely at that moment, I was beginning to heal.
 Very meta...

-Let's back up a bit to give you better context and hopefully walk you through the steps taken to untangle this mental knot.
+Let's start this story by going back in time.
+Let's untangle this mental knot.

-# The anxiety begins
+# Chapter 1: The anxiety begins

 In 2017, fresh out of University and ready to tackle the world, I started working for a newly-formed startup then-called Proximity HCI